 Solutions to the exercises in the notes are made available on Blackboard.

 There are two exams, one after each semester.
-There is also a test halfway through Semester 1.
+There usually is also an invigilated test halfway through Semester 1.

 The department keeps a wealth of information on exams, when they are, how to prepare for them, where to find old exam papers (where they exist), etc, here.

 Past exam papers as well as feedback on these are available at here.